How to Be Strengthened with His Power in Office [Ephesians]

 Let us examine in careful detail a great passage of Scripture found in Ephesians 3:16–17:

 The passage is a prayer of Paul’s.
-He is praying the following idea: “Lord, give believers the capacity to know all of what they have in Christ—so that the Ephesian believers would come to grips with their immense multidimensional prosperity that is made available to each one of them—and every other believer—through their faith in Christ!”
-Like many today, the Ephesian believers had a limited understanding as to what belonged to them as a result of their salvation in Christ.
+He is praying the following idea: “Lord, give believers the capacity to know all of what they have in Christ so that these Ephesian believers will come to grips with the immense multidimensional prosperity that is made available to each one of them—and to every other believer—through their faith in Christ!”
+Like many today, the Ephesian believers had a limited understanding as to what belonged to them because of their salvation in Christ.
 From this prayer, let us examine three beautiful spiritual riches that vividly unfold.

 II.
 THE DELIVERER OF HIS POWER

 It is normative for the believer to be strengthened with power from above.
-Paul begins his prayer That He would grant you with a tautological style that is similar to his first prayer in Ephesians 1:17–18 that states:
+Paul begins his prayer That He would grant you with a tautological style that is like his first prayer in Ephesians 1:17– 18 that states:

 What do I mean by tautological?
 Tautology is the repetition of an idea.
-In other words, Paul is being redundant in our home passage to convey repeatedly the same thought once again for the purposes of emphasis.
-This is a common written communication technique of his that he uses to emphasize the point he is making (unlike preaching, wherein one can raise his voice) (cf. Philippians 3:1; Galatians 1:8–9).
-Both that he would grant you and that the Father of glory, may give you are similar ideas: Paul is praying in both passages that he’s interceding for them (cf. 3:14), asking God to grant and give respectively.
+In other words, Paul is being redundant in our home passage to convey repeatedly the same thought once again for the purpose of emphasis.
+Paul uses this common written communication technique to emphasize the point he is making (unlike in preaching, wherein the speaker can raise his voice) (cf. Philippians 3:1; Galatians 1:8–9).
+Both that he would grant you and that the Father of glory, may give you are similar ideas: Paul’s praying in both passages reveals that he’s interceding for them (cf. 3:14), asking God to grant and give respectively.
 Note more precisely that Paul is not praying that God would grant and give what will follow as if they did not already possess these things (cf. Colossians 2:10).
-Rather context suggests that he is praying God would grant and give what is to follow in a way that befits what has already been bequeathed by Him and exists in the believer at the point of salvation.
-Keep in mind as you study this passage that the idea of God having already chosen and empowered the believer is something Paul has already established at the outset of his Ephesian letter (cf. Ephesians 1:4).
+Rather, context suggests that he is praying God would grant and give what is to follow in a way that befits what has already been bequeathed by Him and exists in the believer at the point of salvation.
+Keep in mind as you study this passage that the idea of God’s having chosen and empowered the believer is something Paul has already established at the outset of his Ephesian letter (cf. Ephesians 1:4).

 His glory is the summing up of all His attributes, character, and manifest actions.